-81. PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint.

-82. During the CALIFORNIA CLASS PERIOD, DEFENDANT failed to provide all the legally required off-duty meal breaks to PLAINTIFF and the other CALIFORNIA LABOR SUB-CLASS Members as required by the applicable Wage Order and Labor Code.
-The nature

-1 of the work performed by PLAINTIFF and CALIFORNIA LABOR SUB-CLASS MEMBERS 2 did not prevent these employees from being relieved of all of their duties for the legally required 3 off-duty meal periods.
-As a result of their rigorous work schedules, PLAINTIFF and other 4 CALIFORNIA LABOR SUB-CLASS Members were often not fully relieved of duty by 5 DEFENDANT for their meal periods.
-Additionally, DEFENDANT's failure to provide 6 PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS Members with legally required mea 7 breaks prior to their fifth (5th) hour of work is evidenced by DEFENDANT's business records 8 Further, DEFENDANT failed to provide PLAINTIFF and CALIFORNIA CLASS Members 9 with a second off-duty meal period in some workdays in which these employees were required 10 by DEFENDANT to work ten (10) hours of work.
-As a result, PLAINTIFF and other members 11 of the CALIFORNIA LABOR SUB-CLASS forfeited meal breaks without additional 12 compensation and in accordance with DEFENDANT's strict corporate policy and practice.
-13 83.
-DEFENDANT further violated California Labor Code §§ 226.7 and the 14 applicable IWC Wage Order by failing to compensate PLAINTIFF and CALIFORNIA LABOR 15 SUB-CLASS Members who were not provided a meal period, in accordance with the applicable 16 Wage Order, one additional hour of compensation at each employee's regular rate of pay for 17 each workday that a meal period was not provided.
-18 84.
-As a proximate result of the aforementioned violations, PLAINTIFF and 19 CALIFORNIA LABOR SUB-CLASS Members have been damaged in an amount according to 20 proof at trial, and seek all wages earned and due, interest, penalties, expenses and costs of suit.
+- 82. PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 83.
+During the CALIFORNIA CLASS PERIOD, DEFENDANT failed to provide all the legally required off-duty meal breaks to PLAINTIFF and the other CALIFORNIA LABOR SUB-CLASS Members as required by the applicable Wage Order and Labor Code.
+The nature of the work performed by PLAINTIFF and CALIFORNIA LABOR SUB-CLASS MEMBERS did not prevent these employees from being relieved of all of their duties for the legally required off-duty meal periods.
+As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were often not fully relieved of duty by DEFENDANT for their meal periods.
+Additionally, DEFENDANT's failure to provide PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS Members with legally required meal breaks prior to their fifth (5th) hour of work is evidenced by DEFENDANT's business records.
+Further, DEFENDANT failed to provide PLAINTIFF and CALIFORNIA CLASS Members with a second off-duty meal period in some workdays in which these employees were required by DEFENDANT to work ten (10) hours of work.
+As a result, PLAINTIFF and other members of the CALIFORNIA LABOR SUB-CLASS forfeited meal breaks without additional compensation and in accordance with DEFENDANT's strict corporate policy and practice. - 84.
+DEFENDANT further violated California Labor Code §§ 226.7 and the applicable IWC Wage Order by failing to compensate PLAINTIFF and CALIFORNIA LABOR SUB-CLASS Members who were not provided a meal period, in accordance with the applicable Wage Order, one additional hour of compensation at each employee's regular rate of pay for each workday that a meal period was not provided.